fylgja/site/src/guides/default-setup.md

 I hope this guide has been helpful!

-If you have questions, feel free to ask them at our github repo at https://github.com/orgs/fylgja/discussions
+If you have questions, feel free to ask them at our [github discussions](https://github.com/orgs/fylgja/discussions)